ndea/notifyor/README.md

 # Notifyor
 ## [![](http://i.imgur.com/FrRacwt.png)]()
 Get realtime notifications (growl messages) on your desktop if something happens in your rails app.
+Events are pushed to redis and collected by ssh to be displayed as a growl message on your local machine.

 Simply put:
 Very growl.
 Such notifications.
 Much Notifyor.